Erland366/flasc/README.md

  4. *Change the non-iid level*: change `iid-alpha` in the config file from 0 to 1.
 The larger the value, the more non-iid the data is.

 ## Need to improve
-1. The `ties_merging` method doesn't have good performance at this point.
-Might be due to improper implementation of the method, alghoutgh it's based the API.
+1. ~~The `ties_merging` method doesn't have good performance at this point.
+Might be due to improper implementation of the method, alghoutgh it's based the API.~~

+2. It seems that these merging algorithms do not have a good performance in the prior FL setting.

-2. `dare_merging` or `mask_merging` is not supported yet.
+3. `dare_merging` or `mask_merging` is not supported yet.

-3. (Future work) Improve the code structure and documentation.
+4. (Future work) Improve the code structure and documentation.

 ## TODO List: